 Molly S. Castelloe, Ph.D., holds a doctorate in Performance Studies from New York University with a focus on theater and group psychology.
 She has presented on the subjects of performance and applied psychoanalysis at national symposia including the Institute for Advanced Study at Princeton University.
 Her scholarly articles have appeared in international publications and refereed journals including the Journal for the Psychoanalysis of Culture and Society and Clio's Psyche: Understanding the "Why" of Culture, Current Events, History, and Society.
-She has taught at New York University's Department of Film and Television.
+She has taught at New York University and the University of Connecticut.

 As an actress, Molly appeared in the critically acclaimed film "Clean, Shaven," a story about schizophrenia.
-She is also proud to have worked in the first bilingual film produced in Sri Lanka.
+She is proud to been among the ensemble that made the first bilingual film in Sri Lanka.

 Molly is a psychoanalytic candidate at The National Psychological Association for Psychoanalysis in New York City.
 Inspirations include performer Anna Deavere Smith, political psychologist Vamik Volkan, and pioneering psychoanalyst D. W. Winnicott.